Purpose and Award

 History of the UCB Family Epilepsy Scholarship Program™

 UCB created the UCB Family Epilepsy Scholarship Program™ in 2005 as part of its ongoing commitment to provide unique programs and resources that support the epilepsy community.
-This year, UCB is celebrating 14 years of the scholarship program.
-UCB has awarded over $2.2 million in scholarships to nearly 450 deserving people.
+This year, UCB is celebrating 20 years of the scholarship program.
+UCB has awarded over $3 million in scholarships to more than 600 deserving people.
 Please visit the video library to see highlights of the first 10 years and to hear from previous winners.